milessic/pyClocks/PROGRESS.markdown

 title: Release Notes
 permalink: /progress/
 ---
+# v.1.2
+- [ ] General
+    - [x] - Added always-on-top option (available from options)
+- [ ]  Appearance
+    - [x] - made app as wide to fit all user's clocks by default
+    - [x] - removed this little borders that were visible in light mode
+    - [ ] - make KDE Plasma appearance as default
+    - [x] - made edit mode not flicker due to button hiding

 # v.1.1
 - [x] - general features
     - [x] - add option to not run app as Tool